 About

 I am a professor of political science at Clark University in Worcester, Massachusetts.
-My main research interests are primary elections and campaign finance.
+My main research interests are primary elections (particularly congressional and state legislative primaries), campaign finance, and various sorts of election reforms.
 I teach courses on American political parties, campaigns and elections, interest groups, political participation, and campaign finance.
 I’m also the co-director of Clark’s Law and Society Concentration.

-In addition to my work at Clark, I am also the Director of Research for the National Institute for Civil Discourse at the University of Arizona.
+In addition to my work at Clark, I am also the Director of Research for the National Institute for Civil Discourse a part of the Arizona public university system.

 I have taught at Clark since 2005.
 Before that, I taught at Swarthmore College and I worked as a research fellow at the Campaign Finance Institute, as an American Political Science Association Congressional Fellow, and as a research associate at the American Judicature Society.
 I grew up in Cleveland, Ohio, received my B.A from Carleton College, and received my Ph.D. from the University of Chicago.